-Conv.SELECT_CONV : conv
+SELECT_CONVConv.SELECT_CONV : conv

 Eliminates an epsilon term by introducing an existential quantifier.

-expects a boolean term of the
+The conversion SELECT_CONV expects a boolean term of the

-, which asserts that the epsilon term
+form P[@x.P[x]/x], which asserts that the epsilon term

-denotes a value, x
+@x.P[x] denotes a value, x say, for which

-holds.
+P[x] holds.
 This assertion is equivalent to saying that

-there exists such a value, and SELECT_CONV
+there exists such a value, and SELECT_CONV applied to a

 term of this form returns the theorem

 |- P[@x.P[x]/x] = ?x.
-P[x]
+P[x].

 Fails if applied to a term that is not of the form